Infiniti QX30 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Infiniti QX30 are $1,434 a year including full coverage.
-Comprehensive costs on average $280 each year, collision costs $540, and liability coverage costs $456.
-Liability-only coverage costs as little as $508 a year, with high-risk coverage costing around $3,122.
-Teens pay the highest rates at $5,438 a year or more.
+U.S. average insurance rates for an Infiniti QX30 are $1,434 a year for full coverage insurance.
+Comprehensive insurance costs approximately $280 each year, collision insurance costs $540, and liability insurance is $456.
+Liability-only insurance costs around $508 a year, and high-risk driver insurance costs $3,122 or more.
+16-year-old drivers pay the highest rates at up to $5,438 a year.

 Average premium for full coverage: $1,434